Thesis Advisors: Dan Lockton, Daragh Byrne

-To give back to the design community, I synthesized the findings of my final design experiment, Destination Bot, into an actionable design guideline as the final output of my thesis: The conversational trust design checklist provides suggestions for interaction designers, who are interested in designing for trust, with 14 implications in five categories.
+To give back to the design community, I synthesized the findings of my final design experiment into an actionable design guideline as the final output of my thesis: The conversational trust design checklist provides suggestions for interaction designers, who are interested in designing for trust, with 14 implications in five categories.

 While some expect that every party in a multi-party conversation can access their data, users should get information about their data usage and what all parties know about them.